Blockchain indexing firm The Graph enlists Streaming Fast in $60M grant deal

 It’s the closest thing to an acquisition in the decentralized web business, but it doesn’t quite count as one.
 Under the deal, StreamingFast will join as a core developer in The Graph’s ecosystem.
 But StreamingFast will retain ownership over its brand and personnel, and it will become a core protocol developer and open source contributor in The Graph’s ecosystem.

 StreamingFast will work alongside Edge & Node, a software development company dedicated to the advancement of the decentralized Internet.
-Tegan Kline, the cofounder of The Graph Foundation, explained how this works to me in an interview.
+Tegan Kline, the cofounder of Edge & Node, explained how this works to me in an interview.

 “The big news is really that $60 million core development grant,” Kline said.